spencerbertsch1/AI/MazeWorld/report.md

 spet-by-step.

 ## Blind Robot Evaluation
-After much experimentation with the heuristic function and implementation, the blind robot functionality essentially works as expected.
+After much experimentation with the heuristic function and implementation, the blind robot solution is working exactly as expected.

 Let's imagine a trivial maze with no blocks and only floor space.
 The robot could reduce the state space by either a row or column by simply moving either north or south, then moving either east or west until there is only one remaining space left.
 That is the result we